Update: Dark & Lovely Hair Relaxer Class Action Lawsuit Filed in Illinois

 Hair Relaxer Cancer Lawsuit Filed Over “Dark & Lovely” Chemicals

-Just 4 days after a landmark study was published in the Journal of the National Cancer Institute which found an association between chemical hair relaxers and uterine cancer, the first of what is expected to be many lawsuits has been entered against L’Oréal and several other cosmetic manufacturers over the marketing of their products to black women without adequately warning about the potential health risks.
+Just 4 days after a landmark study was published in the Journal of the National Cancer Institute which found an association between chemical hair relaxers and uterine cancer, the first of what is expected to be many lawsuits have been entered against L’Oréal and several other cosmetic manufacturers over the marketing of their products to black women without adequately warning about the potential health risks.

 The lawsuit was filed on October 21, 2022, on behalf of Plaintiff Jennifer Mitchell in the U.S. District Court for The Northern District of Illinois.
 The complaint, Mitchell v.
 L’Oreal, et al. – 1:22-cv-5815, alleged that decades of regular exposure to toxic chemicals in hair relaxers caused Mitchell to develop uterine cancer at the age of 28, which required a total hysterectomy a month following her diagnosis.